 50 States - To obtain information on how to research legislative histories for all 50 states, the Indiana University School of Law Library - Bloomington, provides a good start.

 Lexis Advance - Browse Sources > Narrow by Jurisdiction > Georgia.
 Select Georgia Legislative Bill History.
-The GSU Law Review is another source that you can search on LA to locate the "Peach Sheets."
+GSU Law Review is also available on LA.

 Georgia Supreme Court - The Georgia Supreme Court held its first session in January 1846.
 It functions as court of review and has exclusive jurisdiction in cases involving a question of constitutionality.
 It has appellate jurisdiction in cases involving title to land; equity cases; cases involving wills; cases involving extraordinary remedies (mandumus, prohibition, quo warranto); divorce and alimony cases; cases certified to it by the Court of Appeals; and cases in which a sentence of death was imposed or could be imposed.
 The Court is composed of seven justices and it hears oral arguments every month, except August and December.
 The calendar normally begins on the second Monday of each month.